What are the top things to do in Trier, Germany? Does the city offer enough tourist attractions to deserve your consideration?

 The museum also has a collection of attractive Baroque globes, many medieval written texts, and rare manuscripts from prominent figures like Goethe and Karl Marx.

-You can book an English-guided tour that is also suitable for kids, or a private one for groups.
+You can book an English-guided tour for kids or a private one for groups.
 Contact the museum in advance to reserve a spot for guided tours.

 See Related: Is Germany Safe to Visit?